 Gyudon (literally – beef bowl) is a bowl of rice topped with thin cuts of flavored beef that have been grilled with onions.
 You have the option of spicing it up with a combination of red pepper or picked ginger which gives it a great kick.
 You’ll be able to identify the ginger by its obscene glowing red color.
 Its grilled beef and onion done Japanese style.

-This strange word is good ole “Hamburger” after it has been forced to go through the Japanese foreign-word de-construction system.
+This strange word is good ole “Hamburger” after it’s been forced through the limited sounds of the Japanese alphabet.
 Regardless of what they call it, it is still Hamburger.
 But it is Hamburger with a unique take.
 In classic Japanese minimalistic fashion that have gotten rid of the bun, the cheese, the lettuce and tomato.
 Even the mustard, ketchup, and pickle.
 They just focus on the burger.

 You take ground beef and mix it with onion and other seasoning just like a regular hamburger.
 But then they take the patty and cook it with a type of red wine/tonkatsu/meat sauce that they pour all over the top when its done.
 Or even better they sometimes pour it over the top while its cooking.
 Thats it.
 The burger is so delicious that you eat it by itself and it’s soft that you can eat it with chopsticks.

 This is another simple and to the point meat dish.
-There is a pot of boiling water on your table at the restaurant and you cook everything yourself.
-You get a huge plate of beef that is cut wafer thin and then put a piece into boiling water (it cooks very fast).
-You then dip it in your choice of several sauces and eat it.
+There is a pot of boiling water and you dip meat in it.
+The pot is on your table at the restaurant or at home and you cook everything yourself, slice by slice.
+You get a plate of different types of beef and pork that are cut wafer thin put them in the boiling water (it cooks very fast).
+While its still hot you dip it in your choice of several sauces and eat it.

 So the formula is; Dip meat in water + Dip meat in sauce + Eat meat.
 Repeat until you are no longer hungry.

-This is another food that has the cook it yourself in the restaurant arrangement.
+This is another food that has the cook-it-yourself-in-the-restaurant arrangement.
 Okonomiyaki takes a little more effort than grilling meat on your table-top grill.
 In this case you also make a pancake like batter with several ingredients that you are given.
 Then you toss that onto the meat that you grilled.
 Usually bacon like strips of pork.
-You cook everything together in a pizza-pancake like extravaganza.
+You cook everything together in a pizza/pancake extravaganza.
 Top it off with some special sauce and mayonnaise.
 You can cut it up and eat it right off the grill.
 This is one of my all time favorite underrated Japanese foods.

 Gyoza is kind of a fried dumpling with a mixed pork and onion filling inside.
 They usually fry them all together by putting several in a row in the grill.
 When they are served to you, you get a whole 8 pack that have been connected at the bottom like KitKats.